marijnh/module-workshop/2017/solution/README.md

     })

-You could add error handling if you wanted, in case the connection is out by the time this is loaded, but since it's just a cosmetic enhancement, failing silently is fine.
+You could add error handling if you wanted, in case the connection is out by the time the second bundle is loaded, but since it's just a cosmetic enhancement, failing silently is fine.

 ## Exercise 2: Importing CSS